KenKundert/nestedtext/doc/examples.rst

 .. literalinclude:: ../examples/json-to-nestedtext
    :language: python

-The presence of this example should not be taken as a suggestion that *NestedText* is a replacement for *JSON*.
-Be aware that not all *JSON* data can be converted to *NestedText*, and in the conversion all type information is lost.
+Be aware that not all *JSON* data can be converted to *NestedText*, and in the conversion much of the type information is lost.

 .. _nestedtext-to-json: